SamMSalem/Integrated-Project-Maji-Ndogo/README.md

       * Who are the main victims of the crime during the waiting time?
       * What are the highest assaults that victims face?
       * In Amanzi, Women face significantly less risk of being crime victims.
 Why is this the case in Amanzi?
+      * Can you investigate the mistakes in the site visits record and determine if the mistake was made on purpose or not?
+If it was made on purpose, will you figure out who the employee is who made this mistake?
       *